Blended Scotch aims for hallowed single-malt ground

-CALGARY, Alberta (Reuters) - When it comes to Scotch whisky, premium single malts get star billing, but the world’s top seller of blended varieties is aiming for a similar audience with some new, more upscale labels.
+CALGARY, Alberta, Oct 23 (Reuters) - When it comes to Scotch whisky, premium single malts get star billing, but the world’s top seller of blended varieties is aiming for a similar audience with some new, more upscale labels.

 Johnnie Walker, best known for its best-selling Red Label and Black Label brands, has launched a pair of pricier blends -- Gold Label Reserve and Platinum Label -- in hopes of winning over growing numbers of affluent Scotch drinkers, many of whom are single-malt purists.